 For the boot camp, you'll need both the Python core system and other important packages.
 You should also install the versioning software called GIT.
 Last, we'll ask you to download a tarball with examples from class so you can run them on your own.
 We'll post that tarball later but for now, you should try to get things going with the other installations (instructions below).

 Python is a cross-platform programming language so it should work, in principle, the same on any operating system you run a python script within.
 However, one of the few major drawbacks of Python is that it's not always super easy to install the base code in addition to other major packages.
 This is particularly true on obscure or outdated operating systems.
 That said, there are a number of very good, reasonably up-to-date standalone installations that should just work out of the box.
-This year, we're going to use the distro from Continuum Analytics, but we've been very happy with the Enthought distribution in the past.
-If these do not work for you, let us know!
+We're going to use the distro from Continuum Analytics.
+If this do not work for you, let us know!

 1. For a fresh installation (recommended for Mac OSX/Linux; required for Windows), navigate on your web browser to the Continuum Analytics Anaconda Installation Instructions